 For solvent-borne systems, we recommend to test DISPERBYK-161, DISPERBYK-2013, DISPERBYK-2200, BYK-9077 or BYK-9076.

-For water-borne coatings there are two possibilities to grind the pigments, resin-free or in a shear stable resin.
+For aqueous coatings there are two possibilities to grind the pigments, resin-free or in a shear stable resin.
 DISPERBYK-2012 and DISPERBYK-2014 can be used for both grinding methods, while the DISPERBYK-190 is recommended mainly for resin-free grindings.

 There are different possible reason why flooding and floating occur.